lsjroberts/gelatin-design/src/blog/2014-10-10-speeding-up-your-git-workflow.md

 $ gqc "Updated foo"
 ```

 What would have required 80 keystrokes can now be done in 18.
-At 60 wpm that's a saving of about 13 seconds each time (not counting waiting) which could be 5 to 10 minutes a day.
-That's around 30 hours a year.
-Or 50 days in a 40 year career!
-50 days saved, from what is a 5 minute job!
+At 60 wpm that's a saving of about 4.5 seconds each time (not counting waiting) which could be up to 3 minutes a day.
+That's around 12 hours a year.
+Or 20 days in a 40 year career!
+20 days saved, from what is a 5 minute job!

 Amazing.